 The Company has made an assessment of the business situation and has evaluated thepossible impact of the outbreak of COVID-19 on its business.
 Though the Government hasclassified the Company's operations as part of "essential services" and hasexempted the Company from lockdown restrictions the Company's operations have beenimpacted due to inadequate availability of raw materials and other necessary items.
 Thoughthe Company has partially restarted the operations the impact on future operations wouldto a large extent depend on how the pandemic develops and the resultant impact onbusinesses.

 APPLICABILITY OF COST AUDIT REQUIREMENTS

-As per the Company's (Cost Records and Audit) Rules 2014 the Company's products arenot covered under Cost Audit and for the products for which the maintenance of cost recordis required since the relative turnover in respect of the products listed in the saidRules is less than threshold limit of Rs.
-35 cr. maintenance of cost records is also notmandatory.
+As per the Company's (Cost Records and Audit) Rules 2014 the Company's products arenot covered under Cost Audit and the Company maintains the relevant cost records for theproducts for which the maintenance of cost record is required as per the above Rules.

 RESPONSIBILITY STATEMENT OF DIRECTORS